-Mia is currently living near Stuttgart, Germany caring for the animals of her private sanctuary (10 dogs, one sick foster dog, four rats, two lizards, two fish, one chicken, four turtles, 16 African Snails, and three horses.
+Mia is currently living near Stuttgart, Germany caring for the animals of her private sanctuary (9 dogs, one sick foster dog, two rats, two lizards, five fish, one pigeon, eight turtles, 16 African Snails, and four horses.
 She is working with AWL to fulfill a dream of creating fully-functioning Animal Sanctuary/Clinic.
 Additionally, she continues to travel around Europe lecturing on the subject of Animal Behavior and Communications.
-And she began teaching Animal Studies to English-speaking children in Germany September 2017.
+And she began teaching Animal Studies to English-speaking children in Germany September 2017-June 2018.

 Mia is also very proud to be raising her two children, Olivia and Max, who have been doing rescue missions since they were able to walk and are following in her footsteps as animal lovers, rescuers, and advocates.

 Mia is the author of three books published in Swedish, (Lyssna när djuren talar, Föra djurens talan and Lär dig ta emot djurens budskap.)
 She is currently working on two new manuscripts.
 One is about her journey through life after being abused and bullied as a child and her struggle to overcome the trauma…learning to trust and to fight for herself.
 The other is about embracing and learning from the wisdom of animals.